 - Wear a gym belt for the safety of your lower back.
 And stand upright in the shoulder-width stance with your shin close to the bar.

-- Push your hips back and bend your knees to lower yourself and grab the bar firmly with an alternate grip.
+- Push your hips back, bend your knees to lower yourself, and grab the bar firmly with an alternate grip.
 Please make sure your back is straight before your life the bar.
 It’s your starting position.

 - Hold in that position for a couple of seconds and then slowly lower the on the floor.
 That’s one rep.